aledgriffiths79/cookbook/README.md

 Its important as its convention that when its available/accessible you the developer provide iconography and navigation thats both simple to learn and something the user is used to seeing from other websites.

 In this projects directory is a folder **wireframe**.
 In that folder i have designed a mockup of my inital plan for the project.
 I have designed it so that i have the flexibility if needed to alter something, whether it be the functionality, the color scheme, fonts etc as i progress through the project.
 Its not good practice to set anything in stone from the start but important to have an idea of the structure of the application.

+## Credits

+### Content
+  + I used code from the documentation in mongo DB for my app.py file for a lot of the methods and the general syntax in development of the application.
+I also used stackoverflow for pagination and for search queries.
+As well as the assistance of the sites mentioned i also had advice by some of the tutors for how to look up for solutions to problems.

+### Media

+  + I added a background image to the index page from [pxhere](https://pxhere.com/)

+  + To have the application up and running i added recipes and recipe images myself as part of testing.
+I attained this from [bbcgoodfood](https://www.bbcgoodfood.com/)

+### Acknowledgements

+  + I received some ideas from the bbc goodfood website for my application with its structure

+  + My **Mentor** for his guidance at the beginning, middle and end of the project

+  + And to the **Tuturs** at [CodeInstitute](https://codeinstitute.net/)